The 6 Best Restaurants in Ajijic and Why You Should Go There

 Located on the shores of Lake Chapala is Ajijic, one of the largest and longest established expat communities in Mexico.
 So it is little wonder that there are an abundance of excellent restaurants to tickle the North American palate.
 As voted by you, the consumer, here are the best of the best in Ajijic.

 Tango's menu has not changed much over the years, the quality of the food is predictably good, the service is excellent, friendly, fast and efficient.
 This is a busy, large atmosphere place ideal for large groups.
 They are best know for their steaks which are superb!
-Also the pork chops, pork loin and tuna steak (my favorite) are to die for.
+Also the pork chops, pork loin and tuna steak, and salmon de la parrila (my favorite) are to die for.
 I have been going there for many years and keep coming back.
 I can heartily recommend Tango.

-It is located on Colon Street, the main road to the malecon, Note that this is a popular restaurant for visiting Guadalajarans on the weekends so reservations are a must.
+It is located at the bottom of Colon Street on the Malecon, Note that this is a popular restaurant for visiting Guadalajarans on the weekends so reservations are a must.

 This consistently wonderful restaurant is my favorite in Ajijic for it's great food and amazing value!